USTCLX/Markdown-Resume/202208/Resume.sg.en.md

 - Thorsianway Suzhou Limited, Software Engineer, Mar 2017 - Nov 2018

-  Thorsianway is a start-up enterprise under Tsinghua University Suzhou Automotive Research Institute which focusing on the design of automotive LCD instrument display control chips and systems.
+  > Thorsianway is a start-up enterprise under Tsinghua University Suzhou Automotive Research Institute which focusing on the design of automotive LCD instrument display control chips and systems.

   Responsible for the development and maintenance of browser-based low code, graphical WebIDE product which using Angular、Canvas API、Express、MongoDB.

-  - Responsible for the development and maintenance of the graphical WebIDE.
-With reference to Keynote and PowerPoint product design, use Canvas API and FabricJS to achieve graphical editing of graphical UI.
+  - Responsible for the fullstack development and maintenance of the graphical WebIDE.
+  - With reference to Keynote and PowerPoint product design, use Canvas API and FabricJS to achieve graphical editing of graphical UI.
+  - Use ExpressJS and MongoDB to build the application server.

 <h2 style="margin:16px 0 0 0;padding-bottom:3px;border-bottom:1px solid rgb(238, 238, 238)">
     <span style="vertical-align:middle">Skills</span>